risawitama/verbose-potato/README.md

-## Why was the picture sent to prison?
-It was framed.
+## Why did the feline fail the lie detector test?
+Because he be lion.